hhd-dev/hhd/readme.md

 In addition, Bazzite contains all the required patches for the Handheld Daemon supported devices, so it is the recommended distro to use Handheld Daemon with.

+After install, you can use `ujust` to install Decky and the Handheld Daemon Decky plugin with the commands `ujust get-decky`, `ujust get-hhd-decky`.

 If you need to use a different Handheld Daemon version or a custom one, the install steps do not currently work for it, but this will be fixed in the future.
 Essentially, a new service file needs to be written for Bazzite that contains the